AlayaNetwork/alaya-devdocs/website/docs/Solidity_Contract_security.md

 }
 ```

-The problem is not too serious here because of the limited gas as part of `send`, but it still exposes a weakness: Ether transfer can always include code execution, so the recipient could be a contract that calls back into `withdraw`.
-This would let it get multiple refunds and basically retrieve all the Ether in the contract.
+The problem is not too serious here because of the limited gas as part of `send`, but it still exposes a weakness: ATP/LAT transfer can always include code execution, so the recipient could be a contract that calls back into `withdraw`.
+This would let it get multiple refunds and basically retrieve all the ATP/LAT in the contract.
 In particular, the following contract will allow an attacker to refund multiple times as it uses `call` which forwards all remaining gas by default:

 ```
 pragma solidity >=0.4.0 <0.7.0;

 // THIS CONTRACT CONTAINS A BUG - DO NOT USE contract Fund {
-    /// Mapping of ether shares of the contract. mapping(address => uint) shares;
+    /// Mapping of ATP/LAT shares of the contract. mapping(address => uint) shares;
     /// Withdraw your share.
     function withdraw() public {